felton-empire/lightspeed_retail_python_sdk/README.md

 1. ```pyenv virtualenv 3.6.2 ls_sdk```
 1. You will automatically have the correct version of python when you switch into the project directory

+### License ###
+All rights reserved by Felton Empire Incorporated

+Open Source licensing is under consideration.
+Please contact Ivan with questions or for permission to use this code.